-- "ZENworks Content Repository (Tomcat via HTTPS)" on page 57 - "ZENworks Content Repository (via CIFS)" on page 57 - "Proxy Distribution of Content in ZENworks Content Repository via HTTP/HTTPS" on page 58 - "Network File Servers (CIFS, NCP, or other supported servers)" on page 59 - "Micro Focus Recommendations for Bundle Content Delivery" on page 60
+- "ZENworks Content Repository (Tomcat via HTTP)" on page 57 - "ZENworks Content Repository (via CIFS)" on page 57 - "Proxy Distribution of Content in ZENworks Content Repository via HTTP" on page 58 - "Network File Servers (CIFS, NCP, or other supported servers)" on page 59 - "Micro Focus Recommendations for Bundle Content Delivery" on page 59

-ZENworks Content Repository (Tomcat via HTTPS)
+ZENworks Content Repository (Tomcat via HTTP)

-ZENworks provides an integrated content repository for being able to deliver application, update and policy content to managed devices via the firewall-friendly HTTPS protocol.
+ZENworks provides an integrated content repository for being able to deliver application, update and policy content to managed devices via the firewall-friendly HTTP protocol.
 When you use this method to distribute bundle content you receive the following benefits:

 - ZENworks controls the replication of content to the various Satellite devices and Primary Servers that exist within the Management Zone. - By default, data is encrypted within Tomcat, so anyone with file access to the server will not be able to access applications.
-When you upload content to a bundle you can select whether the content should be encrypted and compressed or not. - HTTPS is used to deliver content, rather than SSL or HTTP, so there is no overhead to re-encrypt the content for transmission. - Access to data is based upon the relationships defined within ZENworks.
-If you are not a target device or user of ZENworks you have no access to application, image, or policy data. - Because the ZENworks Content Repository is a replicated content repository, and because devices receive a list of closest servers, this method offers built-in fault tolerance and load balancing capabilities across servers to deploy the content.
+When you upload content to a bundle you can select whether the content should be encrypted and compressed or not. - HTTP is used to deliver content, rather than SSL, so there is no overhead to re-encrypt the content for transmission. - Access to data is based upon the relationships defined within ZENworks.
+If you are not a target device or user of ZENworks you have no access to application, image, or policy data. - Because the ZENworks Content Repository is a replicated content repository, and because devices receive a list of closest servers, this method offers built-in fault tolerance and load balancing capabilities across servers to deploy the content. - This is a firewall-friendly solution.
+It is very easy to allow DMZ access to content for remote, Internet-based devices, without cumbersome configuration changes on routers, switches, and firewalls.